MBWitz/DataSurfers/Deliverables/Readme.md

 ##### Citation:
 The World Bank: Urban Population (% of Total): The United Nations Population Divisions World Urbanization Prospects.
 URL: https://data.worldbank.org/indicator/SP.POP.TOTL?page=2 (Accessed on 11 October 2017)

+Our analysis will attempt to answer the following questions:
+1. Which countries and regions contribute the most CO2 emissions, both on a total volume basis and from a per capita perspective?
+Do the top offenders have similar patterns of increasing and decreasing emissions?
+2.

 #### Contents: